NCAR/micm-preprocessor/README.md

 3. MechanismToCode/test> diff kinetics\_utilities.F90 expected/kinetics\_utilities.F90
 4. MechanismToCode/test> diff factor\_solve\_utilites.F90 expected/factor\_solve\_utilities.F90

-You may see minor differences with the last step, such as the tag number present for the github repository
+You may see minor differences with the last two diffs, such as the tag (version) of the git commit